 Driving record or driver’s abstract: What’s the difference?

 It’s common for people to use the terms “driving record” and “driver’s abstract” interchangeably, but they can potentially mean different things.
 Your driving record is a record of you as a licensed driver in Ontario.
-Regardless of your licence type, it is a record of your driving history.
-A driver’s abstract is one type of driving record that you can order, and acts as a snapshot of your driving history.
+Regardless of your licence type, it records your driving history.
+A driver’s abstract is one type of driving record that you can order, and it acts as a snapshot of your driving history.
 It does not include all the information on your driving record, such as:

-• For a complete run-down of each type of driving record available, please click here
+Here’s a complete run-down of each driving record available.

 What is the CVOR Abstract?